amilgeorge/2015-DeepLearning-Assignment/Assignment3/README.md

 ----------
 The choice of weight initialization is dependent on the activation function used because we want the gradients to be maximum in the begining

+Oservations/weight_init.png shows two cases.

+1. The red line represents the training error when using the sigmoid activation function with weights initialized to the region where sigmoid has max derivative.

+2. The blue line represents the training error when using sigmoid activation function with weights initialized to the region where tanh has max derivative.

 The graph Observations/activation_comparison.png shows a comparison of training errors over each iteration with different activation functions

 Problem 17